XinFin Network (XDC) Tops 24-Hour Volume of $11.38 Million

-XinFin Network (XDC) traded flat against the U.S. dollar during the 1 day period ending at 11:00 AM ET on April 24th.
-One XinFin Network coin can currently be purchased for about $0.13 or 0.00000284 BTC on major cryptocurrency exchanges.
-XinFin Network has a total market cap of $1.65 billion and $11.38 million worth of XinFin Network was traded on exchanges in the last day.
+XinFin Network (XDC) traded flat against the U.S. dollar during the 24 hour period ending at 23:00 PM ET on April 25th.
 During the last seven days, XinFin Network has traded flat against the U.S. dollar.
+XinFin Network has a total market cap of $1.65 billion and $11.38 million worth of XinFin Network was traded on exchanges in the last 24 hours.
+One XinFin Network coin can currently be bought for $0.13 or 0.00000284 BTC on major exchanges.

 - USDCoin (USC) traded flat against the dollar and now trades at $20.84 or 0.00224538 BTC.